-Religious Studies 438: Religion, Nature, and Environment Fall Semester 2012 University of North Carolina at Chapel Hill TR 8:00-9:15 Room: Saunders 104 David C. McDuffie, Teaching Fellow dmcduffi@email.unc.edu Office Hours: Tuesdays or Thursdays 9:15-10:15, by appointment at Graham Memorial Hall COURSE DESCRIPTION This course is a study of the relationship between religion and the natural environment.
+Religious Studies 250: Religious Traditions and Care of the Earth Fall Semester 2013 University of North Carolina at Greensboro MW 3:00-3:50, Fridays Online Room: Graham 423 David C. McDuffie, Lecturer dcmcduff@uncg.edu Office: 215A Foust Building Office Hours: MW 10:00-10:50 COURSE DESCRIPTION This course is a study of the relationship between religion and the natural environment.
 Major topics to be covered will include the relationship between religion and ecology, the potential problems that certain religious worldviews pose for valuing non-human nature, and the emerging role of religious perspectives in addressing issues of ecological concern.
 We will also assess various definitions of the terms religion, spirituality, and nature including ways in which these terms have been employed in both a historical and contemporary context as well as the ways in which interpretations of these terms lead to understandings of the human-nature relationship.
 The question that will serve as our orientation throughout the semester is the following: In a time of widespread ecological degradation, what is the potential for religion or the religious to offer a significant contribution toward the attainment of sustainable human cultures?
 This question will be explored with reference to conceptions of the natural environment from existing religious traditions as well as through an examination of whether concern and care for natural environments can be understood as a form of religious expression.
-COURSE GOALS AND OBJECTIVES The goals for this course include but are not limited to the following: 1.
-To assess the relationship between religion and ecological science.
-2. To identify the role, if any, that religious traditions have in addressing ecological crises.
-3. To analyze understandings of religion, nature, and environment and how these understandings relate to the alleviation of ecological degradation.
-4. To critically evaluate the ways in which our ecological context influences and contributes to the construction of religious belief and practice and, concurrently, the ways in which religious constructions potentially influence and affect the ecological communities of which we are inextricably a part.
-5. To critically assess why the emerging field of "Religion and Ecology" is a subject that is worthy of study in an academic setting, which will involve an examination of the ways in which human cultures construct various understandings of religion and nature.
+COURSE GOALS AND OBJECTIVES The goals for this course include but are not limited to the following: - 1.
+To assess the relationship between religion and ecological science. - 2.
+To identify the role, if any, that religious traditions have in addressing ecological crises. - 3.
+To analyze understandings of religion, nature, and environment and how these understandings relate to the alleviation of ecological degradation. - 4.
+To critically evaluate the ways in which our ecological context influences and contributes to the construction of religious belief and practice and, concurrently, the ways in which religious constructions potentially influence and affect the ecological communities of which we are inextricably a part. - 5.
+To critically assess why the emerging field of "Religion and Ecology" is a subject that is worthy of study in an academic setting, which will involve an examination of the ways in which human cultures construct various understandings of religion and nature.
 ASSIGNED READING 1.
-Textbooks: Required:
+Textbooks: